How Much Does Installing a New Radiator Cost?

 Heated towel radiators or bathroom radiators are generally hung along the bathroom wall so, as their name infers, they can be used to hold towels.
 They are also often used to dry items of clothing.

-A small bathroom will be heated well by a heated towel radiator although a larger bathroom may have more specific requirements, in which case a secondary heat source may prove necessary.
+A small bathroom will be heated well by a heated towel radiator.
+However, a larger bathroom may need something more.
+In that case, a secondary heat source may prove necessary.

-A heated towel radiator usually costs around £40 to £80, making it one of the most inexpensive radiator types.
+A heated towel radiator usually costs around £40 to £80, making it one of the most inexpensive radiator types you could buy.

 - Can heat towels and clothing items.